 [ View More Topics About Cycling Health & Nutrition ]

 Comparing walking and running vs cycling is inevitable.
 Some of my best friends are runners: they run about 5 miles – three times a week.
 My wife likes to walk.
-She walks with our neighbor almost every day, for about one hour.
-And I – like to ride on my cross country bicycle!
+She walks with our neighbor almost every day for about one hour.
+And I like to ride my cross-country bicycle!

-If you are looking for the best sports activity for you, the inevitable question arises: what kind sport is best for you?
+If you are looking for the best sports activity, the inevitable question arises: what kind of sport is best for you?
 This debate is not new.
 Following an argument between the cyclists and runners, the first triathlon competition took place in California during the 70’s, to examine what sport is more difficult.

-It is now known among professional athletes that there is no significant difference between walking, jogging and cycling.
+It is now known among professional athletes that walking, jogging, and cycling are the same.
 The comparison of running vs cycling is primarily significant for amateur trainees or for those who suffer from various medical problems.

 Tip: If you're heavily overweight, cycling is a better weight loss solution than running